MoezDawood/ReducingVariantClassificationInequities/README.md

     Go to https://drive.google.com/drive/folders/1sdp27bSK-N4LlDRI3Fmqu9N00xuIVxnx?usp=drive_link

     In the google drive there will be two folders: requiredinputs and exampleoutput.
-Put all the files without changing their names from the requiredinputs folder into the inputs folder (from the cloned and downloaded github repo).
+Put all the files without changing their names from the requiredinputs folder into the `inputs/` folder (from the cloned and downloaded github repo).
 The exampleoutput folder is for comparison.
 Total download size for all the files is about ~12.5 GB.